This file part of www.watertownhistory.org

 Nichols, chairman of the committee on amusements for the homecoming at

-visitors who will be in the city on these dates.
-The amusements on Tivoli
+who will be in the city on these dates.
+The amusements on Tivoli Island will

-Island will take a different form this year, some really good talent in the
+take a different form this year, some really good talent in the vaudeville line

-vaudeville line having been secured aside from the other amusements offered.
+having been secured aside from the other amusements offered.
+The services of

-also a clever character sketch and- singing artist, who with others will form
+character sketch and- singing artist, who with others will form the bill for

-the bill for the stunts at Tivoli island on Sunday afternoon at 3 o'clock, On
+the stunts at Tivoli island on Sunday afternoon at 3 o'clock, On Saturday

-Saturday evening the artists will be seen at some convenient corner in Main
+evening the artists will be seen at some convenient corner in Main strut, the

-strut, the performance beginning about 8:30 o'clock.
-The Watertown band will
+performance beginning about 8:30 o'clock.
+The Watertown band will play on the

 The